tw4/responserun-mock/README.md

 ## Overview

-`responserun-mock` is a simple TypeScript library that allows developers to generate Turkish names.
-It provides functions for creating random Turkish male and female first names.
+`responserun-mock` is a simple TypeScript library that allows developers to generate names. surname , etc. It provides functions for creating random mock data

 ## Installation
 ```